 - " Residential Mentors are a friendly and approachable bunch and we would like you to feel like you can talk to us about any concerns you may have.
 We encourage you to come to us for help and advice, especially if you've already tried to work things out yourself first.
-You can come to us with any problem, issue or concern you have and if we don't have the answer we will point you in the direction of someone who does. - " There is a Residential Mentor on call 24 hours a day 7 days a week.
+You can come to us with any problem, issue or concern you have and if we don't have the answer we will point you in the direction of someone who does. - There is a Residential Mentor on call 24 hours a day 7 days a week.
 We live in Halls so are never hard to find. - " Residential Mentors have a vast range of experience in working with students, We will treat any information you share with us as strictly confidential.
-We will always provide you with the opportunity to tell your version of events in any dispute or issue and we will always treat residents fairly and with respect. - " We like to resolve problems as swiftly as possible so once all the facts have been established, you can rest assured we will be doing whatever necessary to find a solution.
-If we don't know the answer to something, we are very well-placed to find out or refer you to the right place. - " We'll visit your kitchen each week to see how you're getting on. - " We'll come and say goodbye at the end of the year and check that you are aware of what you need to do when you leave.
+We will always provide you with the opportunity to tell your version of events in any dispute or issue and we will always treat residents fairly and with respect. - We like to resolve problems as swiftly as possible so once all the facts have been established, you can rest assured we will be doing whatever necessary to find a solution.
+If we don't know the answer to something, we are very well-placed to find out or refer you to the right place.